-1. Complete each statement with greater than, less than, or he same as. a.
-If a quantity greater than 1 is divided by a value between 0 and 1, the quotient will be the original quantity. b. .
-If a quantity between 0 and 1 is divided by a value greater than 1, the quotient will be the original quantity. c.
-If a quantity between 0 and 1 is divided by a value between 0 and 1, the quotient will be the original quantity.
-2. Complete each statement with always, sometimes, ur never. .
-If a mixed number is divided by another mixed number, the quotient will be greater than 1. .
-If a fraction between 0 and 1 is multiplied by another fraction between 0 and 1, the product will be less than 1.
-If a whole number is divided by a fraction between 0 and 1, the quotient will be less than 1. .
+- 1. Complete each statement with greater than, less than, or the same as. - a.
+If a quantity greater than 1 is divided by a value between 0 and 1, the quotient will be the original quantity. - b.
+If a quantity between 0 and 1 is divided by a value greater than 1, the quotient will be the original quantity. - c.
+If a quantity between 0 and 1 is divided by a value between 0 and 1, the quotient will be the original quantity. - 2.
+Complete each statement with always, sometimes, or never. - a.
+If a mixed number is divided by another mixed number, the quotient will be greater than 1. - b.
+If a fraction between 0 and 1 is multiplied by another fraction between 0 and 1, the product will be less than 1. - c.
+If a whole number is divided by a fraction between 0 and 1, the quotient will be less than 1. - d.
 If a fraction between 0 and 1 is multiplied by a mixed number, the product will be greater than 1.